11TH WINTER OLYMPIC GAMES

 SAPPORO 1972 - Bid History

-- For the first time, Sapporo, Japan was selected as host city of the Olympics 1940, but the Sino-Japanese incident caused the Winter Olympic games 1940 was reassigned and later was cancelled due World War II.
+- For the first time, Sapporo, Japan was selected as the host city of the 1940 Olympics.
+Still, the Sino-Japanese incident led to the Winter Olympic Games 1940 being reassigned and later canceled due to World War II.

-- In April 1966 at the 64th IOC session in Rome, finally, the Winter Olympics 1972 was awarded to Sapporo, Japan with 32 votes.
-The other candidate cities were Banff, Canada - 16 votes, Salt Lake City, USA and Lahti, Finland with seven votes each.
+- In April 1966, at the 64th IOC session in Rome, the 1972 Winter Olympics were finally awarded to Sapporo, Japan, with 32 votes.
+The other candidate cities were Banff, Canada, with 16 votes, Salt Lake City, USA and Lahti, Finland, with 7 votes each.

 - It was the first Winter Olympics in Asia.

-- The Emperor Hirohito officially opened the 11 Winter Olympic games 1972.
+- Emperor Hirohito officially opened the 11th Winter Olympic Games in 1972.

-- Austrian skier Karl Schranz was banned to compete for receiving payment from ski product manufacturers.
+- Austrian skier Karl SCHRANZ was banned from competing for receiving payment from ski product manufacturers.

-- When IOC and IIHF did not permit to include the NHL players in hockey teams while full-time players from the Communist countries, who officially were not professionals, were allowed to compete, Canada boycoted the 1972 Olympic hockey tournament.
+- When the IOC and IIHF did not permit NHL players to compete on hockey teams, while full-time players from Communist countries, who were officially not professionals, were allowed to compete, Canada boycotted the 1972 Olympic hockey tournament.

-- Galina Kulakova of the USSR won all three wonen's events in Cross-country.
-Ard Schenk of the Netherlands won three golds in Speed skating with a wide margin and became a national hero in the Netherlands that a flower was named in his honour: Crocus chrysanthus Ard Schenk.
+- Ard SCHENK of the Netherlands won three gold medals in Speed skating by a wide margin and became a national hero in the Netherlands.
+That a flower was named in his honor: Crocus chrysanthus Ard Schenk.

 Winter Olympics 1972 - Medal Table